Braziers Park

 Braziers Park is a Grade II* country house and estate on the edge of Ipsden - a small village near Wallingford, Oxfordshire, England - housing a secular intentional community and the School of Integrative Social Research.
 It has also been used as a film location for large- and small-budget films.

-The house once belonged to Ian Fleming's family, and the room that was once Fleming's nursery is now a library.
+The house once belonged to Valentine Fleming (father of Robert Peter Fleming and Ian Fleming), and the room that was once Ian Fleming's nursery is now a library.